moonexpr/cttb-ansible/README.md

 respective scripts in utils/.
 Do not run this scripts from another path or directly call ansible or ansible-playbook.

+# Migrations
+If you are migrating a machine to use a new role/setup and need to do some cleanup use the playbook to do the job.
+For example when migrating unbound servers to the new unbound role I wanted to use /etc/unbound/blocked-sites as a directory but I used to use a file with that name as a blacklist.
+As a result I had to rm that file before the new role succeeded.
+A task like this should be contained in a special playbook that installs the new role.

 # Git
 - Ignore the log/ directory and the tmp/ dir that should be setup in the ansible directory